BillHertzing/ATAP.Utilities/SolutionDocumentation/LoadingNewComputer.md

 Update the organizations master Hosts file and the Roles' Hosts file Copy the Roles Hosts file to the new computer

-update to windows 11
+apply updates to windows 11

 run Everything from USB stick, get list to a file "01 Clean Windows 11 install, Step 02 Files.efu"

-Create c:\Dropbox, c:\dropbox\whertzing,
+Create c:\Dropbox, c:\dropbox\<LocalUserName>,

+Create Network share on a fast drive named \\FS, share it with everybody on the network

+ToDo: replace this with Ansible push
-Create \\Fileshare, share it with everybody on the network Copy InstChoco and packagesconfig to Filesharecopy from fileshare to \\mydocuments\ChocolateyPackageListBackup copy hosts to \\utat022\fileshare and then to new computer Start Powershell (old), run Instchoco.exe as admin
+Copy InstChoco and packagesconfig to Filesharecopy from fileshare to \\mydocuments\ChocolateyPackageListBackup copy hosts to \\utat022\fileshare and then to new computer Start Powershell (old), run Instchoco.exe as admin